MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Style.md

 >   To ensure that the correct fonts are used on devices, do not omit fonts or change the order of the fonts.

 ## Example
 This examples illustrates how to use CSS to style a simple HTML UI part of a control add-in.
-The example includes three UI controls, defined by the classes `Name`, `Surname`, and `Submit` as shown in the following HTML code:
+The example includes three UI controls, as shown in the following HTML code:

 ```html
 <div class="addin">